Nigerian military drone attack kills 85 civilians in error

 Meanwhile, Amnesty International’s Nigeria office said 120 people were killed in the attack, citing reports of its workers and volunteers in the area.

-“Many of them were children [and] more dead bodies are being discovered,” Isa Sanusi, the group’s director in Nigeria, told The Associated Press.
+“Many of them were children [and] more dead bodies are being discovered,” Isa Sanusi, the group’s director in Nigeria, told the Associated Press.

 At least 50 bodies were recovered, according to Igabi resident Mustapha Rufai.
 “They said they mistakenly threw a bomb on them,” he said.

+The attack was the latest in recent errant bombings of residents in Nigeria’s troubled regions; between February 2014, when a Nigerian military aircraft dropped a bomb on Daglun in Borno state killing 20 civilians, and September 2022, there were at least 14 documented incidences of such bombings in residential areas.

-Extremist and rebel attacks have ravaged parts of Nigeria’s northwest and central regions.
+Rebel attacks have ravaged parts of Nigeria’s northwest and central regions.
 The country’s forces frequently target the hideouts of armed groups with aerial bombardment but have sometimes bombed villagers.

 The groups, known as bandits, have raided villages, attacked an air force fighter jet and a train, and kidnapped people of all ages, including children, for ransom.